-There is a frequent debate about whether to transport printers with or without media.
+There is a frequent debate about whether to transport printers with or without media – ribbon or paper.
 The real answer comes directly from the manufacturer of your printer who has always recommended transporting without media in the printer.

-A couple of things that can happen when transporting media in the printer,
+A couple of things to keep in mind that can happen when transporting media in the printer:

 - The ribbon can contact the head and damage it or the head frame and cause ribbon snapping and/or paper jams.

 - When the paper is in the printer during transport it can knock out the sensor that signals that paper is loaded.
 Your printer will never go to ready.

 To ensure your printer is best protected during transportation to an event, check below to find your printer brand for instructions from the manufacturer.

 Do not ship or transport the printer with media (Ribbon or Paper) in the printer.
 Also, remove any paper slugs before transporting.
 Failure to remove the media may result in internal damage to the printer.
 Please look at the Sinfonia Photo FAQ for more information.